ansi-cse/scraper-by-me/README.md

 ## About <a name = "about"></a>

-This is project for create simple scraper.
+This is project for create simple scraper(can pass cloudflare).

 ## Getting Started <a name = "getting_started"></a>